 Hyderabad was founded over 400 years ago, but even before that, the region saw the coming together of many different cultures and traditions.
 Persian, Turkish and Arabian ways were first introduced to the local south Indian Telugu and Kannadiga way of life under the Qutb Shahi kings.
 Trade, and the Mughal empire brought north Indian influences with them.
 The arrival of the British in India, and their tug-of-war with the Nizams of Hyderabad, introduced western concepts.

-Today, Hyderabad is a modern metropolis and one of India’s fastest-growing cities, a proverbial melting pot of cultures and languages from all over India and the world.
-But still underpinned by its twin Hyderabadi and Telugu cultures, with their own languages and cuisines, yet coexisting side by side.
-And with tons of things to add to your Hyderabad itinerary.
+Today, Hyderabad is a modern metropolis and one of India’s fastest-growing cities, a melting pot of cultures and languages from all over India and the world.
+But deep under it all, its twin Hyderabadi and Telugu cultures run deep, with their own languages and cuisines, yet coexisting side by side.
+All in all, the city’s got tons of things to see and do as part of your Hyderabad itinerary.